LARGE BOX AC50s - SOLID STATE RECTIFIED - no brimistor

 Machine stamped serial plate.
 Solid state rectified amp, probably in the mid 3000s.
 The link voltage selector is liable to be an addition/replacement.
 Fane speakers on a chipboard (particle board) baffle.
 The amp's handle has been replaced.
 No warning plaque.

 Paired with later solid state Foundation Bass cab (from 1967/68).
 The serial plate has probably been moved to cover the hole for the mains socket.

 Amp and cab in great condition.
 Original mains and speaker cables present.

-NOTE THAT THE AMPS BELOW NORMALLY HAVE THE NEW-STYLE RED WARNING PLAQUE
+NOTE THAT THE AMPS BELOW REGULARLY HAVE THE NEW-STYLE RED WARNING PLAQUE

 Serial number 3814 - whereabouts unknown

 Chassis number 910.
 The pots have codes "EM" and "GM", respectively May and July 1965.
 Shop sold, 2012?

 Some knobs missing, but otherwise (cosmetically) fine.
 Sold by Heritage Auctions in late 2012 - pictures from the sales page.

 Serial number 38xx - currently in the UK